Steffen Thomas: Artistic relevance

 Thomas was formally trained in sculpture, drawing, and the classical arts at the Academy of Fine Arts, Munich.
 While in Germany, his art wholly reflected the classical tradition; however, by the time he settled in Atlanta, his aesthetic made a change toward the abstract.
 From his student days he was largely influenced by other artistic movements, but especially by Expressionism and post-Cubism.
 He also experimented with materials and worked with every available medium, a technique he continued throughout his career.
 Creativity was first and foremost the driving factor for Thomas.

 Thomas admitted that as a young man he did not understand the importance of the Expressionists’ vision, but later in life he fully recognized the influence of the movement on his own work.

 Thomas came to the United States in search of the Romantic ideal of prosperity and freedom.
 Once he arrived, he took advantage of every opportunity available.
-He served as Arts Supervisor for the National Youth Administration (WPA program), from 1939–1941, served as a representative of the Georgia Artists Association with the Georgia Art Commission, and on the Advisory Board of UNICEF.
+He served as Arts Supervisor for the National Youth Administration (WPA program), from 1939 to 1941, served as a representative of the Georgia Artists Association with the Georgia Art Commission, and on the advisory board of UNICEF.

 Thomas had an affinity for representing the female form in his art.
 Dorothy Joiner notes the “preponderance of female subjects [in Thomas’s art]: goddesses, nudes, mothers, contemporary celebrities…famous women from literature, unidentified girls.”

 Thomas was enraptured by the feminine form from his earliest artistic period.
 As a student, Thomas was asked to create the highest form of labor, in which he responded by creating a mother and child figure, calling it Laboré (1927–28).
-Laboré represents Thomas’s respect and admiration for motherhood and the relationship between a mother and child.
-This theme reoccurs throughout Thomas’s artistic career.
+Laboré represents Thomas's respect and admiration for motherhood and the relationship between a mother and child.
+This theme reoccurs throughout Thomas's artistic career.

-Art historian Anthony Janson terms the women figures in Thomas’s oeuvre as muses.
+Art historian Anthony Janson terms the women figures in Thomas's oeuvre as muses.
 They tend to resemble his wife, Sara, although the muses appear in works prior to their introduction.
 The feminine figures are likened to the classical tradition but are not specifically based on classical notions.
 They are classically inspired, but stylistically modern.
 For Thomas, the muses represent femininity, but also humanity.

 Thomas also explored subjects such as philosophy, religion, literature, and mythology.
 While he was largely influenced by his early training and the Expressionist movement, his work was often dictated by subjects he found intriguing.
 He believed that art must transcend time and culture; therefore, he simplified and abstracted his own works to universally translate to the viewer.
 While his work is sometimes difficult to interpret literally, he often includes symbols or imagery portraying universally understood emotions.